Determining triangulations and quadrangulations by boundary distances

 \section{Algorithmic considerations}

-Suppose we are given a cyclic list of boundary vertices and all distances between them.
-The proof of our main result gives a polynomial-time algorithm to determine whether there exists a triangulation with that boundary and all internal degrees at least $6$ that achieves those distances (and in fact reconstructs the unique such triangulation, if one exists).
+Suppose we are given a set of boundary vertices and all distances between them.
+The proof of our main result gives a polynomial-time algorithm to determine whether there exists a near-triangulation with that boundary and all internal vertices having degree at least $6$ that achieves those distances (and in fact reconstructs the unique such graph, if one exists).
 One might naturally ask whether the decision problem can still be solved in polynomial time if we relax the minimum degree condition.
-In this case a triangulation, if it exists, will not be unique, but can we efficiently determine whether it exists?
+In this case a near-triangulation, if it exists, will not be unique, but can we efficiently determine whether it exists?
 Observe that removing the degree condition gives a genuinely different question, since without it Lemma \ref{shortcut} is not necessarily satisfied.

 Similar problems arise in other contexts, particularly for the identification and reconstruction of phylogenetic networks.
 A (binary) phylogenetic network is a rooted graph where every vertex is either a tree vertex, with two children and (unless it is the root) one parent; a leaf with no children and one parent; or a reticulation vertex with one child and two parents.
 Such networks represent divergence between taxa in evolutionary history, with reticulation vertices corresponding to hybridisation events.